Farne Islands: Lighthouses

 All the operational lighthouses on the Farnes are now automatic and have no resident keepers, although in former years, they did.
 The lighthouse is now maintained by Trinity House via its local lighthouse attendant, George Shiel, who provides guided tours inside the lighthouse.
 Ruins of some of the older lighthouses may be seen, for example on the Brownsman, which has two.
 Before the lighthouses, beacons were on several of the islands.
 The prominent white streak on the cliff facing the mainland (see photo) is similar to bird droppings; although many parts of the islands do exhibit this colouring during the breeding season only, in this case it is the result of chalk deposits from the many years of spent calcium carbide from the lighthouse being thrown down the cliff; this calcium carbide was used to generate acetylene, which was used as fuel for the light before electricity came.

 Ecology and natural history

 The Farne Islands are an internationally important wildlife habitat.
-In summer puffins, eider duck, Arctic tern, shag, guillemot, kittiwake, fulmar, razorbill, common tern and Sandwich tern all breed here, while in late autumn a large colony of grey seals pup on the islands.
+In summer eider duck, cormorant, shag, fulmar, kittiwake, Arctic tern, common tern, Sandwich tern, guillemot, razorbill, and puffins all breed here, while in late autumn a large colony of grey seals pup on the islands.
 Summer visitors to Inner Farne are strongly advised to wear hats due to Arctic terns dive bombing to protect their chicks.

-Breeding birds on the Farnes (as of 2012) include:
+Breeding birds on the Farnes (as of 2022; 2021 counts marked *) include: